dhellmann/pymotw-3/source/zipimport/index.rst

 ::

-	$ python zipimport_get_data_nozip.py
+	$ python3 zipimport_get_data_nozip.py

 	example_package/README.txt :
-	This file represents sample data which could be embedded in the ZIP archive.
-You could include a configuration file, images, or any other sort of noncode data.
+	This file represents sample data which could be embedded in the ZIP
+	archive.
+You could include a configuration file, images, or any other
+	sort of noncode data.